sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 .. note::  Make sure to change the **sparkflows_host**, **sparkflows_token**, **JDBC Databricks URL** and **Databricks_Token** with absolute value you are configuring.

-Make sure to disable ``Inspect request body`` in Global Parameter, if you are using azure application gateway with WAF2
+Make sure to disable ``Inspect request body`` in Global Parameters, if you are using azure application gateway with WAF2

 .. figure:: ../_assets/operating/operations/request_body.PNG
    :alt: operations